Epic Charter Schools audit prompts investigative audit at OK Department of Education

 A month later, in November 2020, 22 Republican lawmakers formally requested that Stitt seek an investigative audit into the OSDE’s handling of the Oklahoma Cost Accounting System.

-Byrd’s office on Thursday said remaining within administrative spending limits established in state law “can create unique challenges for school boards and administrators especially when considering whether to accept certain federal grants that increase administrative costs for compliance with federal regulations.”
+Byrd’s office said Thursday that remaining within administrative spending limits established in state law “can create unique challenges for school boards and administrators especially when considering whether to accept certain federal grants that increase administrative costs for compliance with federal regulations.”

 It is unclear why Stitt did not request the audit sooner, as he vowed publicly in November to work with the lawmakers on the audit request and applauded their concern “for being good stewards of taxpayer dollars.”

-In the interim, Stitt’s education secretary, Ryan Walters, has announced that he is running for the office of state superintendent, as Hofmeister is term-limited.
+In the interim, Stitt’s education secretary, Walters, announced that he is running for the office of state superintendent, as Hofmeister is term-limited.

 Stitt’s press release on Thursday included remarks by Walters.

-“Oklahoma’s students deserve the best education and this audit will ensure that we are investing in the right priorities to better serve our kids,” reads his written statement.
+“Oklahoma’s students deserve the best education and this audit will ensure that we are investing in the right priorities to better serve our kids,” his written statement says.
 “I appreciate Governor Stitt and the legislators who requested this audit for their commitment to protecting taxpayer resources and delivering transparency to parents for the first time.”